Sortition Law: 1874 reform attempt

 Reform of the military service was discussed again from 1866 onwards.
 The consensus was to end forced recruitment.
-In its place, Europe offered three models: in the United Kingdom, volunteering for ten years, supplemented by militias, in Prussia, conscription of all eligible men for a short time, followed by enlistment in a reserve, and in France, the sortition of some men for seven years of service.
-Parliamentarians did not accept what they called conscription, the recruitment of entire classes, as in Prussia.
+In its place, Europe offered three models: in the United Kingdom, volunteering for ten years, supplemented by militias, in Prussia, conscription of all eligible men for a short time, followed by enlistment in a reserve, and in France, the draft of some men for seven years of service.
+Parliamentarians did not accept what they called "conscription", the recruitment of entire classes, as in Prussia.
 Some in the Liberal Party defended volunteering, while others in the Conservative Party, associated with part of the high officialdom, wanted the French model.
 The lottery won and was made law in 1874.
 It was more reminiscent of the French laws of 1818 and 1832, with extensive exemptions, than the universal military service implemented in France after its defeat against Prussia.

-The new legislation was Law No. 2,556 of 26 September 1874 and the Decree 5,881 of 17 February 1875.
+The new legislation was Law No. 2,556 of 26 September 1874 and Decree 5,881 of 17 February 1875.
 It was one of several modernizing reforms passed by the Rio Branco Cabinet.
 If volunteers were lacking, the first lottery would call up free men aged 19 to 30 for six years of service.
 Subsequent lotteries, held annually, would choose between 19-year-old men.
-The rich would have as escapes the personal or pecuniary substitution (in peacetime) and the exemptions.
+The rich would have the personal or pecuniary substitution (in peacetime) and the exemptions as ways to avoid service.
 Still, the number of exemptions declined.
-To make the service more attractive, discipline and hierarchical distinctions were softened.
+To make service more attractive, discipline and hierarchical distinctions were softened.
 Seen by reformers as an institutional advance, the law was supposed to distribute the military burden more rationally and equitably through a blind lottery.
 It would end the abuses of forced recruitment, increase the quality of recruits, make military service an honorable duty, and implement a modern reserve system.

 To the surprise of its creators, there was opposition from almost all social classes.
-The equality of the lottery was not seen as fair by the workers benefiting from the protection of patrons, and those who carried out the lot were not trusted.
+The equality of the lottery was not seen as fair by the workers benefiting from the protection of patrons, and those who carried out the lottery were not trusted.
 If, for the poor, the law tightened the burden, for landowners it intensified competition with the military for access to workers.
 In 1875, when work on the enlistment was due to begin, it was interrupted by crowds of "list rippers" in ten provinces in Southeastern and Northeastern Brazil.
-The revolt had a peasant character, though supported by local elites, and had outstanding female participation, with women defending their husbands and families; the new law did not include the traditional exemption for married men.
+The revolt had a peasant character, despite being supported by local elites, and outstanding female participation, with women defending their husbands and families; the new law did not include the traditional exemption for married men.
 The state backed off, postponing the lottery indefinitely, and the status quo of forced recruitment was maintained.